spriest487/uncle-pascal/doc/memory.md

 # Memory management

 Memory is managed automatically for class types.
-Memory management uses reference counting which means allocations happen in a determined and object destruction happens predictably, but it is possible to leak memory by creating cycles.
+Memory management uses reference counting which means allocations happen automatically and object destruction happens predictably, but it is possible to leak memory by creating cycles.

 ## Retaining references